emwap/stream-paper/paper.md

   remove duplicate loop variables, and how to keep buffers entirely in references.

-  The representation has been evaluated in the context of the Feldspar embedded DSL, and our measurements show that our new monadic representation consistently outperforms the functional representation by at least a factor of four.
+  Our measurements show that our new monadic representation consistently outperforms the functional representation by at least a factor of four when evaluated in the context of the Feldspar embedded DSL.
 ---

 # Introduction